jonathanmorales990/editable-note-js/README.md

 WYSIWYG Editor, made with pure javascript, doesn't need to use Jquery, a library or a framework.

 ## **How to use**<br/>
-Clone or download the editable note from github and include the script and css on the head, you need to use fontawesome too for the icons.<br/>
+Clone or download the editable note from github and include the script and css on the head, you need to use font awesome too for the icons.<br/>
 ```
 <head>
     <script type="text/javascript" src="dist/editable-note.js"></script>